-The acetamidinium cation is frequently used as a counterion for a wide variety of anions like simple halogenides, carboxylates, complex metal anions and others.
-The parent acetamidine reveals large cavities and an extensive system of hydrogen bonding within the structure.
-The distances between the pivot carbon atom and the amino and imido nitrogen atoms are rather distinct (1.344 Å for C-NH2 and 1.298 Å for C = NH group).24 The hydrogen bridging in one of the polymorphs of acetamidinium (2-hydroxyethoxy)acetate,25 acetamidinium chloride (1),26 and acetamidinium sulphate (5)18 revealed 3D structures with large cavities.
-On the other hand, acetamidinium tetrazolate27 and acetamidinium dinitromethanide (6)19 show the staircase-like 2D structures.
-Interesting examples are acetamidinium hexafluorosilicates, germanates, stannates, and titanates28 or the Re-Se cluster-acetamidinium adduct,29 where multicentre NH...F or NH...Se contacts were found.
-For two of the compounds studied, the molecular structures were determined by X-ray crystallography techniques.
-Acetamidinium oxalate (7, Figure Figure5)5) has a 2D structure with layers interconnected with not too extensive H-bonding.
-Acetamidinium perchlorate (8, Figure Figure6)6) has a 3D structure with layers interconnected with extensive H-bonding.
+Acetamidinium cations may serve as counterions for a wide variety of anions, like simple halides, carboxylates, and complex metal anions.
+The parent acetamidine is characterized by large cavities and an extensive network of hydrogen bonding within its structure.
+The distances between the pivot carbon atom and the amino and amido nitrogen atoms are 1.344 Å and 1.298 Å, respectively.24 The hydrogen bridging observed in acetamidinium chloride (1),26 acetamidinium sulfate (5),18 and an acetamidinium (2-hydroxyethoxy)acetate polymorph25 results in three-dimensional (3D) structures with large cavities.
+On the other hand, acetamidinium tetrazolate27 and acetamidinium dinitromethanide (6)19 are two-dimensional (2D), staircase-like structures.
+Acetamidinium hexafluorosilicates, germanates, stannates, and titanates28 are interesting examples of 2D structures.
+Other examples include Re-Se cluster-acetamidinium adducts,29 in which multicenter NH...F or NH...Se contacts are found.

+In this study, we used XRD analysis to determine the crystal structures of several acetamidinium salts.
+Acetamidinium oxalate (7), shown in Fig. 5, had a 2D structure comprising interconnected layers with limited H-bonding.
+In contrast, acetamidinium perchlorate (8, Fig. 6) had a 3D structure with layers that were interconnected by extensive H-bonding.

+Fig. 5 Hydrogen bridging in the 2D structure of acetamidinium oxalate (7).

+Fig. 6 The 3D structure of acetamidinium perchlorate (8).

-The perchlorate and oxalate structures are rather unique in the set of acetamidinium structures determined, the distances between the pivot carbon atom and the NH2 moiety are rather different - 1.323(3) Å for the C-NH2 group bonded by H-bonds only to one oxygen atom of the perchlorate ion, and 1.297(4) Å for the C-NH2 group bonded by two H-bonds to the perchlorate ion.
-In the oxalate structure, the differences between these groups are even greater 1.339(5) Å and 1.280(5) Å, which disagree with a delocalisation concept and the data found in the literature (1.302-1.312 Å).
-In these groups, the H-bonds to the oxalate moiety are equidistant.
+The perchlorate and oxalate structures were rather unique among the acetamidinium structures examined.
+The structure of acetamidinium oxalate consists of two acetamidinium units and one oxalate ion.
+Both ions participate in extensive H- bonding.
+Eight- and fourteen-membered rings are formed by 7, as shown in Fig. 7.
+Acetamidinium perchlorate (8) primarily forms rings with 22 members, as shown in Fig. 8.
+In our analysis, the acetamidinium C-NH2 group formed an H-bond with a single oxygen atom in perchlorate, and the distance between the pivot carbon atom and the NH2 moiety in this group was 1.323(3) Å. The other nitrogen-containing group formed two H-bonds with the perchlorate ion.
+The distance between the pivot carbon and nitrogen atoms in this group was 1.297(4) Å. In the oxalate structure, the distances between the respective pivot carbon and nitrogen atoms were even greater at 1.339(5) Å and 1.280(5) Å. Our observations were not consistent with delocalization, and they differed from values found in the literature, which fall between 1.302 and 1.312 Å. In these reports, the H-bonds to the oxalate moiety are equidistant.

-The molecular structure of the oxalate is made up of two mutually similar acetamidinium units and one oxalate ion.
-All these ions in both compounds are interconnected by extensive hydrogen bonding systems.
-In the oxalate (7), eight- and fourteen-membered rings are formed (Figure (7).
-The twenty two-membered rings are the main element of the perchlorate (8) structure (Figure 8).
+Fig. 7 Ring structures formed by hydrogen bridges between ions in acetamidinium oxalate (7).

+Fig. 8 Ring structures formed by hydrogen bridges between ions in acetamidinium perchlorate (8).

-From a study of the above mentioned data and motifs, in combination with the data in Table 1 on the hygroscopicities of the compounds, it is clear that the compounds with layered 2D (counterions linked by H-bridges) structures (2, 4, 6, 7, and 11: for 7, see Figure 9) are not hygroscopic.
-On the other hand, the compounds that display 3D structures (1, 3, 5, and 8: for 8, see Figure 10) have rather high hygroscopicities.
-This is probably caused by an easier incorporation of water molecules into the larger cavities in the compounds with 3D structure, compared to the intercalation into the compounds with 2D structures.
+In light of the results of the XRD analysis, the hygroscopicity data presented in Table 1 clearly indicate that the 2D layered structures containing counterions linked by H-bridges—2, 4, 6, 7, and 11—were not hygroscopic.
+Fig. 9 illustrates the [ ] of 7.
+On the other hand, the compounds that displayed 3D structures—1, 3, 5, and 8—were more hygroscopic.
+Fig. 10 shows the [ ] for 8.
+This was probably due to easier incorporation of water molecules into the larger cavities of the 3D structures compared to the intercalation of water into the 2D structures.

+Fig. 9 2D structure (7).

+Fig. 10 3D structure (8).

 NMR spectroscopy